xlab-uiuc/restler-fuzzer/README.md

 - Shared Access Signature
 - Azure AD

-We use Azure AD method to get access tokens which are used to authorize requests (we faced issues in automating the other two methods with RESTler).
+We use Azure AD method to get access tokens which are used to authorize requests (we faced issues in automating the other two methods with RESTler e.g., issue for [Shared Key](https://github.com/microsoft/restler-fuzzer/issues/396#issue-1043943222)).
 These tokens are typically valid for 50 minutes.
 RESTler expects users to provide a separate python program to generate these auth tokens when running tests with RESTler.
 This script is invoked in a separate process by RESTler to obtain and regularly refresh tokens.
 RESTler will obtain new tokens by invoking the token generation script with the frequency specified in the --token_refresh_interval option.

 For Azure Storage, the auth token generation script can be found under [scripts/](./scripts/auth_token.py).
 To run RESTler fuzz mode with this script run the following command: